It was almost 11 a.m. on a Tuesday in October when Jennifer Posey received the first voice mail.

 Fake sheriffs, phantom firms

 Approximately 10 percent of all Americans, or 30 million people, are currently being pursued by debt collectors.
 Of these, more than 100,000 people report being subject to predatory or illegal tactics every year.
 Some are called incessantly, often well after 9 p.m., which is prohibited under the Fair Debt Collection Practices Act.
 Others reported being threatened with arrest or felony charges by collectors, both of which are also prohibited.

 Sometimes the behavior of debt collectors is egregious to the point of being ridiculous.
-In Erie, Pa., one company named Unicredit Debt Resolution Center hired employees to dress up as fake sheriff's deputies so they could deliver fake subpoenas and even haul people into a fake courtroom where — you guessed it — a fake judge would coerce them into disclosing their bank account information and even handing over the titles to their cars.
+In Erie, Pennsylvania, the Unicredit Debt Resolution Center hired employees to dress as fake sheriff's deputies so they could deliver fake subpoenas and even haul people into a fake courtroom where — you guessed it — a fake judge coerced them into disclosing their bank account information and even handing over the titles to their cars.
 Other actions are downright scary.
 One California-based company threatened to shoot and eat people's pets and even dig up the bodies of deceased family members, all in its efforts to intimidate them into paying.

 Often debt collectors harass people over debts that aren't even owed.
 More than a third of the complaints released by the Consumer Financial Protection Bureau (CFPB) were from people being pursued for debts that weren't theirs or that they had already paid.
 The latter problem plagued Maryland resident Edgar Moreno after his daughter was in a car accident in Arizona last fall.
 One of the first things he did was send her a prepaid card to cover her hospital charges.
 She was only 22; the last thing he wanted was for her to have to deal with bills and forms while she was convalescing.